gravityvi/nightwatch-plugin-testdoubles/README.md

 3) Disable the browser session

-We also need to turn off the browser session, since we're only doing API testing.
+We also need to turn off the browser session, since we're only doing unit testing.
 This can be accomplished by setting these properties:

 ```json
 {